stevencoding/python-linkedin/README.md

 1. read group posts; analyze if those posts are spams; if spams, delete the spams and notify the poster.
 2. check the background of the applicants of the group; if the background indicates as spammer, reject the application.

+Below are the original README from the original author

 # Python LinkedIn

 Python interface to the LinkedIn API